Music Technology

 This program begins with the fundamentals of intellectual property and contract law and expands to the strategies of exploitation of creative works in today's marketplace.
 Students who complete the Business of Music and Media program can apply their skills to professional positions in all facets of the entertainment industry.

-Program Student Learning Outcome Statement
+Program Student Learning Outcomes

-Upon completion of this program, the student will be able to
+Upon completion of this program, the student will be able to do the following:

-• demonstrate an understanding of intellectual property laws as they specifically apply to the entertainment industry.
+• Demonstrate an understanding of intellectual property laws as they specifically apply to the entertainment industry.

-• understand the process of affiliation with the appropriate organizations for the registration and collection of copyright royalties.
+• Understand the process of affiliation with the appropriate organizations for the registration and collection of copyright royalties.

-• demonstrate the ability to understand and interpret contracts and terminology specifically found in the entertainment industry.
+• Demonstrate the ability to understand and interpret contracts and terminology specifically found in the entertainment industry.

 Required courses:

-FILM 112Film History II: 1945-Present3
+FILM 112Film History II: 1948-Present3

 MTEC 160Business of Music and Media I3